Minnesota Department of Corrections

 Routine dental care - prosthetics - level four - acrylic and/or metal oral appliances made by a dental laboratory under a DOC dentist's direction.
 These custom-made appliances serve to replace missing teeth used for chewing.
 Prosthetic treatment includes: full dentures, removable partial dentures, replacement and repair of dentures, and TMJ appliances.

 Routine dental care restorative - level three - non-emergent dental procedures and therapies that improve and maintain dental health or cause a return to a previous state of oral health.
 Includes such examples as: teeth cleaning, fillings, endodontic treatment, root plane and scaling, crown buildups, prefabricated crowns, simple TMJ splints, and extractions.

-Returnees - resident returning from extended furlough or recommitment for a technical violation.
+Returnees - resident returning from extended furlough or re-admitted for a technical violation or new charges.

 Urgent dental care - level two - non-emergent dental care without which the resident’s oral condition will almost certainly deteriorate to an emergency situation before the resident is eligible for routine care and before the resident is released.
 Includes such examples as: to sedative fillings, acute periodontal treatment, oral pathology consults, excision of tumor, endodontic treatment of a symptomatic tooth, pericoronitis treatment, recementation of crowns, abscessed tooth or root extraction and extraction of symptomatic wisdom teeth.

 A. Dental records – all dental services are documented in the resident’s dental record.
 Dental records are maintained with the medical record upon the resident’s release.

 B. Dental intake screening - a nurse practitioner, registered nurse, licensed practical nurse, or other health screening staff completes a dental screening within 24 hours of the juvenile resident’s arrival to the facility.

 C. Dental examination